 For most patients, the placement of dental implants involves two surgical procedures.
 First, your initial surgery involves placement of the implants into the jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 During this time, you should be able to wear temporary dentures and eat a soft diet.
 Some patients do report minor pain and swelling immediately after the procedure, but most experience no change in their daily routines.
 Once the implants have bonded to the jawbone, the second phase of the procedure begins.
 At this time, Dr. Skigen uncovers the implants and attaches small posts, which will act as anchors for the artificial teeth.
 The posts protrude through the gum line but are not visible when artificial teeth are attached.
 The entire process, from evaluation to completion, generally takes six to eight months.
 During this time, most patients do not experience any disruption in their normal business and social activities.
 Because dental implants are made of materials that are compatible with human bone, there is little chance for an allergic reaction in the body.
 However, implants can fail when proper oral hygiene techniques are not used.
 Dental implants require special individual care.
 Proper brushing, flossing, rinsing and regular check-ups are critical to the long-term success of your implants

 Pain is a sure sign something is wrong.
 Unfortunately, fear of pain often prevents people from seeking needed oral care.
 Dr. Skigen is trained in the most advanced anesthetic and pain control procedures.
 During surgery, one or more of the following can be used in controlling pain and anxiety: local anesthesia, laughing gas, intravenous sedation, and general anesthesia.
 Prior to any surgery, Dr. Skigen can review the type of anesthetic to be used, as well as the way you’re likely to feel during the operation.
 The main goal is to ensure maximum patient comfort and safety.
-Call our Jacksonville, FL office today!
+Contact any of our locations!

 Dental Implant Anatomy